LawrenceHwang/PowerShellSummit2017/Readme.md

 # Use PowerShell to test and push CloudFormation template.
-## Infrastructure as code, does it really do what I want?
+## Infrastructure as code with CloudFormation template, does it really do what I want?

+PowerShell, AWSPowerShell Module and Pester can help improving the confidence level!